And greetings to you, music lovers and thrill seekers.

 Okay.

-Okay, to help me understand this, let's use what happened in Arizona.
+To help me understand this, let's use what happened in Arizona.

-B, my religious beliefs proscribe it.
+B, my religious beliefs proscribed it.

-I'd I'd rather not bake your cake.
+I'd rather not bake your cake.

-And so how does that result in that gay couple getting money?
+So how does that result in that gay couple getting money?

-The the homosexual couple takes them to court and sues.
+So the homosexual couple takes them to court and sues.

-And the judge says, okay, now you have to do this for them or you will be face a penalty.
+And the judge says, okay, now you have to do this for them or you will face a penalty.

 I see.

-And so in the result is that via the court decision, the uh the baker has to fork over money, which legitimizes the lifestyle that he on religious grounds disagrees with, and that stamps it as normal.
+And so the result is that via the court decision, the baker has to fork over money, which legitimizes the lifestyle that he on religious grounds disagrees with.

 Absolutely.